gone2quick/Grim-Realms-Map-Editor/README.md

 # Grim Realms Map Editor
 The First and only Map Editor for Grim Realms

-Step 1: Download the .zip and extract it anywhere.
+Step 1: Download the .zip and extract it into the Grim Realms Folder where all game files are kept make sure its above the world folder otherwise it wont work.

 Step 2: Open the world folder you want to modify, then copy the .save files into the same folder as the .py script.